aparnaparashar/Vacay/README.md

-# WANDR
+# VACAY

-WANDR is a next-generation AI-powered travel planner that helps you effortlessly organize your vacations.
+VACAY is a next-generation AI-powered travel planner that helps you effortlessly organize your vacations.
 From generating intelligent itineraries to splitting expenses and managing collaborative trips, WANDR acts as your smart co-pilot for exploring the world.

 ## Screenshots